ehrpg/qstar/docs/settings/stalker/equipment.md

 ### Attributes

+#### Subsonic #### {.dt}

-*subsonic* rounds do not make an audible crack when fired, making it harder to pointpoint the direction of the shooter.
+rounds do not make an audible crack when fired, making it harder to pointpoint the direction of the shooter.

+#### Suppressed #### {.dt}

-*suppressed* weapons are using a suppressor (either attached or integral to the weapon) and thus reduce noice and avoiding muzzle flash.
+weapons are using a suppressor (either attached or integral to the weapon) and thus reduce noice and avoiding muzzle flash.
 A suppressed weapon does not negate the sonic boom of the round breaking the sound barrier.

 ### Cartridges